wp-plugins/flyzoo/readme.txt

 [Click here to recovery or reset your password>>](http://widget-a.flyzoo.co/account/recovery)

-= How do I create a chat room? =

-Log into the dashboard [Flyzoo Dashboard >>](http://dashboard.flyzoo.co/?utm_source=wordpress&utm_medium=store&utm_campaign=wordpress) go under the
-CHATS menu and click on "Add New Chat room"

-= Will the chat widget slow down my site? =
+= Will the chat slow down my site? =

-No. The chat is loaded asynchronously after your main content.
+No. The chat is loaded asynchronously after your main content and our servers handle all the real time chat communications!

 = After I remove and delete the chat plugin it still shows on the frontend, how do I remove it completely? =